 The Virtual Asset (Service Providers) Law, 2020 (the VASP Law) implements the FATF definition of a virtual asset: “a digital representation of value that can be digitally traded or transferred and can be used for payment or investment purposes but does not include a digital representation of fiat currencies”.

 This definition is broad and focuses on transferability and exchangeability.
-According to the FATF: “the definition intends to capture specific financial activities and functions (ie, transfer, exchange, safekeeping and administration, issuance, etc.) and assets that are fungible—whether virtual-to-virtual or virtual-to-fiat”.
+According to the FATF, the definitions of virtual asset and VASP are intended “to capture specific financial activities and functions (ie, transfer, exchange, safekeeping and administration, issuance, etc) and assets that are fungible—whether virtual-to-virtual or virtual-to-fiat”.

 Any token technically capable of transfer or exchange is a virtual asset under the VASP Law, regardless of programmed properties or intended use.
 No distinction is made between what are commonly known as utility tokens, security tokens and stablecoins.